mifi/lossless-cut/README.md

 Press <kbd>h</kbd> To show/hide list of shortcuts

 ## Known issues & limitations
-- Cutting is not accurate and will be "rounded" to the nearest keyframe.
-In the future I plan on implementing a "smart cut"
+- Cutting times are not accurate and will be "rounded" to the nearest keyframe.
+In the future I plan on showing keyframes in the timecale, and eventually implement a "smart cut" feature that re-encodes the part before the keyframe.
 - H265 is not yet supported natively.
 You need to convert to friendly codec from the menu, see #88
 - If you have trouble cutting, try toggling the button `kc` *(kc cut)* to `nc` *(normal cut)*.
 Also try to toggle `all` (all streams) to `ps` (primary streams).
 See discussion in [#13](https://github.com/mifi/lossless-cut/pull/13) GoPro 6/7 seems to require `nc`.
 - If you get an error when cutting any kind of file under Windows, please check your anti-virus.
 It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)